mathjax/MathJax-docs/tex.rst

 want to use the other macros that it defines.
 The `AMSsymbols` extension is not loaded automatically, so you must include it explicitly if you want to use the macros it defines.

-Both extensions are included in all the combined configuration files that load the TeX input processor.

 AMScd